TomarAditya/zapier-platform/docs/cli.md

 ## upload

-> Uploads the latest build of your app to Zapier
+> Uploads the latest build of your integration to Zapier.

 **Usage**: `zapier upload`